15 Easy 5-Ingredient Casseroles to Save Time and Money

 Let's count the ways casseroles rule the world of weeknight dinners: They can be easy to prep, they make a few ingredients go a long way, they can feed a crowd, and cleanup is quick.
 Granted, if you're making more elaborate casseroles, you'll need to do a lot more prep and dirty up more pans.
 BUT these are not the casseroles I'm showcasing here.
 Nope.
 Instead, I'm giving you casserole recipes that take no more than 5 ingredients (not counting oil, salt, and pepper), and they're meant to save you time and money.
 Let's meet them.

 Ready in a speedy 30 minutes, this quick casserole is made with layers of tortillas, refried beans with onions, salsa, and cheese stacked and baked in a pie pan.
 Some reviewers added cumin and coriander to the beans, and recommend sautéing the onions before adding them to the beans.
 You can also add cooked ground beef or leftover shredded chicken for a meat-eater's option.

-Here's a easy way to use up leftover chicken (or Thanksgiving turkey).
+Here's a easy way to use up leftover chicken (or Thanksgiving turkey) along with stuffing, gravy, and vegetables.
 Home cook Dar says, "Such a quick and easy recipe for some good comfort food."

 Garlic bread, spaghetti sauce, meatballs, and cheese get baked together in a casserole for a hot and cheesy weeknight dish.
 Some reviewers were concerned that the bread would get too mushy baked in the sauce, so they opted to toast the bread separately and serve the saucy, cheesy meatballs over it like open-face sandwiches